parekhkeyurkumar/dataanalysis/parent.md

 - **Binary Free Product Indicator:** Clear "Yes/No" identification of orders with promotional items
 - **Analysis-Ready Dataset:** Prepared for sequential order analysis by customer

-This transformation was critical for the next phase: analyzing the chronological order of purchases by repeat customers to validate the "Max Awards = 1" hypothesis.
+This transformation was critical for the next phase: analysing the chronological order of purchases by repeat customers to validate the "Max Awards = 1" hypothesis.

 ### Step 5: Data Restructuring for VLOOKUP Analysis

-**Challenge:** The Step 3 output contained comma-separated order numbers in single cells, making it impossible to perform clean VLOOKUP operations between the customer list and order-level data from Step 4.
+**Challenge:** The Step 3 output contained comma-separated order numbers in single cells, making it tricky to perform clean VLOOKUP operations between the customer list and order-level data from Step 4.

 **Data Structure Problem:**
 ```